It’s easy to take trees for granted.

 They’re not the same thing.

-“Pruning is done once a year with hand-held pruners or loppers,” she says, “and is more for the health and benefit of the tree.”
+Pruning, on the other hand, is typically done once a year with hand-held pruners or loppers, and is more for the health and long-term benefit of the tree.

 Tree Pruning, Step By Step